- Duration: 3 years

 The student normally takes both courses from either A, B or C, but combinations may be granted by application.

-PHD930 The Status of the discipline (10 ECTS)
+PHD930 The Status of the Discipline (10 ECTS)

 PHD950 Thesis (150 ECTS)